 NEMO Dragonfly 1 Tent- This freestanding double-wall tent has a minimum trail weight of just 2 lbs and packs down to 19.5 x 4 inches.
 The single-pole design makes the tent fast and easy to pitch.
 One unique feature of this tent is the large door which makes it easy to enter and exit.
 The 39 inch peak height gives you plenty of room to sit up and move around.

 Your shelter is one of your most important pieces of gear.
 After all, it’s what protects you from the rain and wind as well as insects and other critters.
-It’s important to choose a tent that will keep you dry and comfortable in a wide range of conditions.
+It’s important to choose a tent that will keep you dry and comfortable.
+It’s a good idea to think about the conditions you expect to camp in before choosing a tent.

-The choice between freestanding and non-freestanding tents mostly comes down to weight.
-If you’re an ultralight hiker who is looking for the lightest possible tent, you’ll prefer a non-freestanding design.
+The choice between freestanding and non-freestanding models mostly comes down to weight and packed size.
+If you’re an ultralight hiker who is looking for the lightest tent possible, you’ll prefer a non-freestanding design.
 Particularly if you plan to carry trekking poles.

 Where do you stand on the freestanding vs non-freestanding tent debate?
 Share your experience in the comments below!